About SMD accreditation

 Changes to your facility?

-If you answered yes to any of these questions, you need to notify us by filling in the form below.
-We’ll review everything you’ve shared with us and let you know if we need to re-assess your facility.
+If you answered yes to any of these questions, you need notify us by filling in the Change to an Accredited Facility form below.
+We’ll review the information you share and let you now if you need to be re-assessed or if we need more information.
+To learn more about CPSA’s processes to support changes to an existing accredited facility, download the Change Management Guide.

 SMD fees